Colosseum: Exterior

 The surviving part of the outer wall's monumental façade comprises three superposed storeys surmounted by a podium on which stands a tall attic, both of which are pierced by windows interspersed at regular intervals.
-The arcades are framed by half-columns of the Doric, Ionic, and Corinthian orders, while the attic is decorated with Corinthian pilasters.
+The arcades are framed by engaged columns of the Doric, Ionic, and Corinthian orders, while the attic is decorated with Corinthian pilasters.
 Each of the arches in the second- and third-floor arcades framed statues, probably honoring divinities and other figures from Classical mythology.

 Two hundred and forty mast corbels were positioned around the top of the attic.
 They originally supported a retractable awning, known as the velarium, that kept the sun and rain off spectators.
 This consisted of a canvas-covered, net-like structure made of ropes, with a hole in the center.
 It covered two-thirds of the arena, and sloped down towards the center to catch the wind and provide a breeze for the audience.
 Sailors, specially enlisted from the Roman naval headquarters at Misenum and housed in the nearby Castra Misenatium, were used to work the velarium.